Have you ever noticed your bearded dragon puffs out his neck repeatedly?

 This is likely the case if you notice your bearded dragon doing this during a particularly enjoyable activity.

-For example, they may puff up during playtime or when you handle them.
+For example, bearded dragons may puff up during playtime or when you handle them.

 Further Reading: How often to pick up bearded dragons and how to do it right